A Characterization of Multioutput Learnability: Batch Multioutput Learnability

-As an immediate consequence of Lemma \ref{lem:hamming_general_batch} and Theorem \ref{thm:multi_label_batch_hamming}, we can deduce the following result. \begin{theorem} Let $\ell$ be any multilabel loss function satisfying the identity of indiscernibles.
-A function class $\Fcal\subseteq\Ycal^{\Xcal}$ is agnostic PAC learnable w.r.t.\ $\ell$ if and only if each restriction $\Fcal_k \subseteq\Ycal_k^{\Xcal}$ is agnostic PAC learnable w.r.t.\ the $0\text{-}1$ loss. \end{theorem}
+An immediate consequence of Lemma \ref{lem:hamming_general_batch} is that learnability with respect to any loss $\ell$ satisfying the identity of indiscernibles is equivalent to learnability with respect to the Hamming loss $\ell_H$.
+Thus, given Theorem \ref{thm:multi_label_batch_hamming}, we can deduce the following result. \begin{theorem} Let $\ell$ be any multilabel loss function satisfying the identity of indiscernibles.
+A function class $\Fcal\subseteq\Ycal^{\Xcal}$ is agnostic PAC learnable with respect to $\ell$ if and only if each restriction $\Fcal_k \subseteq\Ycal_k^{\Xcal}$ is agnostic PAC learnable with respect to the $0\text{-}1$ loss. \end{theorem}

-Since the learnability of a binary function class w.r.t.\ $0$-$1$ loss is characterized by its VC dimension, Theorem \ref{thm:batchgenloss} implies that $\Fcal$ is learnable w.r.t.\ $\ell$ satisfying identity of indiscernibles if and only if $\text{VC}(\Fcal_k) < \infty$ for each $k$.
+\textbf{Remark.} Since the learnability of a binary function class with respect to the $0$-$1$ loss is characterized by its VC dimension \cite[Theorem 6.7]{ShwartzDavid}, Theorem \ref{thm:batchgenloss} implies that $\Fcal$ is learnable with respect to $\ell$ satisfying the identity of indiscernibles if and only if $\text{VC}(\Fcal_k) < \infty$ for each $k \in [K]$.